May 23, 2012

 With three brothers that are entrepreneurs and an unemployed husband, we decided that if we wanted to make this vacation a reality, it would have to be a “no spend any money at all” vacation.

-Our Pigeon Forge lodging was at a beautiful time share property that had been paid for previously, and the only other out of pocket expense was gas.
+Our Pigeon Forge lodging was at a beautiful property that we’d already paid for, so the only other out of pocket expense consisted of our gas.

 At one time or another, every son, daughter, niece and nephew pestered, “When are we going out to eat?”